joseph-flinn/site/frontend/posts/scalable-dev-delivery.md

 Since we are running trunk based development where the trunk is assumed to always be in a deployable state, every update to the trunk should have a corresponding build artifact that is ready to be configured and deployed.
-During the deploy process, there should be not be any more artifact building.
-If this was the case, the artficats would not necessarily be fully tested signed off.
+During the deploy process, there should not be any more artifact building.
+If this was the case, the artifacts would not necessarily be fully tested signed off.
 If the deploy process includes rebuilding and retesting, this also increases the length feedback loop to Production and slows down value delivery.

 ## Code

-Continuous Integraiton and Continuous Delivery work so close together that I put them in the same pipeline.
+Continuous Integration and Continuous Delivery work so close together that I put them in the same pipeline.
 For the running example, we are going to add a job to the end of `CI-main.yml` that pushes the already-built package to a predetermined place where the deployment process can pick it up.